raul-izquierdo/english/sources/vocabulary/By Topic/Quantities.md

     = amount (incontable)
     = number (contable)
-    = quantity (ambos, pero es más técnico, así que se usan más las anteriores) (f) = Roberto y Elsa son unos capullos
+    = quantity (ambos, pero es más técnico, así que se usan más las anteriores) (f) ?
-    ?
 La cantidad de agua es insuficiente:  `The amount of water is insufficient` ?
 La cantidad de estudiantes está aumentando: `The number of students is increasing`

-## Describing Quantities
+## Quantities

-muy pocos, pocos, bastantes, muchos, muchísimos, demasiados (contables)
+(contables) muy pocos, pocos, [bastantes], muchos, muchísimos, demasiados
-    = very few, few, quite a few, many, a large number of, too many
+    = very few, few, **quite a few**, many, a large number of, too many

-muy poco, poco, bastante, mucho, muchísimo, demasiado (incontables)
+(incontables) muy poco, poco, [bastante], mucho, muchísimo, demasiado
-    = very little, little, quite a bit of, much, a large amount of, too much
+    = very little, little, **quite a bit of**, much, a large amount of, too much

-con mucho...
-    = with a great deal of (incontables - formal)
-    = with a lot of (ambos - informal)
-    ?
-Con mucho esfuerzo, podemos terminar el proyecto a tiempo : `With a great deal of effort, we can finish the project on time` - `... a lot of effort...`
+Fijarse: [few] vs [quite a few]
+    = _few_ es negativo, _quite a few_ es positivo
+    ? `There are few people at the party`¿Cuánta gente hay? : hay poca gente ? `There are quite a few people at the party`¿Cuánta gente hay? : hay bastante gente

-little/few vs a little/a few
+[little/few] vs [a little/a few]
     = sin la _a_ : pesimista
     = con la _a_ : optimista
     ? `There is little hope of success` ¿Cuánta esperanza hay? : poca esperanza ? `There is a little hope of success` ¿Cuánta esperanza hay? : algo de esperanza

-few vs quite a few
-    = _few_ es negativo, _quite a few_ es positivo
-    ? `There are few people at the party`¿Cuánta gente hay? : hay poca gente ? `There are quite a few people at the party`¿Cuánta gente hay? : hay bastante gente
+para matizar [too many/much]
+    = De más a menos: far, way, rather, a little, a bit ?
+Hay muchísimo azúcar : `There is far too much sugar` - `...way too much` ?
+Es un poco demasiado azúcar : `There is a little too much sugar` ?
+Hay un pelín demasiado azúcar : `There is bit too much sugar`

 (a lot of) vs (lots of)
     = Ambos valen para contable e incontables.
 Son intercambiables
         - Ambos son informales, pero _lots of_ es aún más informal que _a lot of_.
         - Para formal, usar _a large number of_ o _a large amount of_.
     ?
 Hay muchos libros en la estantería : `There are a lot of books on the shelf` - `...lots of books` ?
 Hay mucho dinero : `There is a lot of money` - `...lots of money`

-una gran cantidad de
+una gran cantidad de (incontable)
-    = a great deal of (incontables - formal)
+    = a great deal of (f)
     ?
-Hay una gran cantidad de trabajo por hacer : `There is a great deal of work to do`
+Hay una gran cantidad de trabajo por hacer : `There is a great deal of work to do` ?
+Con mucho esfuerzo, podemos terminar el proyecto a tiempo : `With a great deal of effort, we can finish the project on time` - `... a lot of effort...`

 un número importante de = a significant number of

 una cantidad importante de = a significant amount of (incontables - formal)
     ?
 Hay una cantidad importante de trabajo por hacer : `There is a significant amount of work to do`

-una cantidad considerable de = considerable (cuantioso)
-    ?
-Hay una cantidad considerable de trabajo por hacer : `There is a considerable amount of work to do`

 ## Quantities relative to a Target

 superar en número = outnumber
     ?
 El número de visitantes superó el número de asientos disponibles en el teatro : `The number of visitors outnumbered the available seats in the theatre`

-demasiado (exceso)
-    = too much/many (incontables/contables)
-    ?
-Hay demasiado azúcar en esta tarta: `There is too much sugar in this cake` ?
-Hay demasiadas personas en la habitación: `There are too many people in the room`

-para enfatizar el exceso
-    = De más a menos: far, way, rather, a little, a bit ?
-Hay muchísimo azúcar : `There is far too much sugar` - `...way too much` ?
-Es un poco demasiado azúcar : `There is a little too much sugar` ?
-Hay un pelín demasiado azúcar : `There is bit too much sugar`

-demasiado poco
-    = too few/little (contables/incontables)
-    = not enough (para ambos)
-    ?
-Hay muy pocas personas en la habitación: `There are too few people in the room` ?
-Hay muy poco azúcar en esta tarta: `There is too little sugar in this cake`

-suficiente[mente]
+es suficiente[mente]
     = <adjective> enough `tall enough`
     = enough <object> [TO <base>]
     ?
 No eres suficientemente alto : `You are not tall enough` ?
-No lo has hecho con suficiente cuidado : `You haven't done it carefully enough` ? ¿Estás suficientemente cansado? : `You are tired enough?` ?
+No lo has hecho con suficiente cuidado : `You haven't done it carefully enough` ?
 No hay suficiente comida : `There is not enough food` ?
 No tengo suficiente tiempo para verte hoy : `I don't have enough time to see you today`